 At just over a tenth-of-a-mile from the trailhead the Clingmans Dome Bypass Trail (leading to the Appalachian Trail) forks off to the right.
 To continue on towards Andrews Bald, turn left here.

 Roughly one mile from the trailhead the Forney Creek Trail branches off to the right.
 This trail eventually dead-ends at Backcountry Campsite 74 near Lake Fontana, 11.4 miles away.
-Go straight at this junction to continue on towards Andrews Bald.
+Hikers should go straight at this junction to continue on towards Andrews Bald.

 At roughly 1.7 miles from the trailhead, hikers will reach Andrews Bald.
 To find the best views, continue on for another 100 yards or so.
 From here you'll have several acres of open grassy meadow from which to choose a picnic spot, or to simply take in the incredible panoramic views.

 Although it was windy and cool, we still had beautiful blue skies above us, and a tremendous view of Fontana Lake and the southern Smokies.
-We definitely made the right call to hike the trail that day.
+We definitely made the right call to go on our hike that day.